Zowe-Java-SDK/ZosShell/README.md

     history <arg>           - where arg is optional and indicates the number to display from bottom
     !n                      - where n is a number, to execute command number n in history list
-    !string                 - will execute the last history command starting with that “string” ls <arg>                - where arg is a dataset value or empty ls -l <arg>             - where arg is a dataset value or empty ps                      - display all processes running
+    !string                 - will execute the last history command starting with that “string” !!                      - will execute the last history command ls <arg>                - where arg is a dataset value or empty ls -l <arg>             - where arg is a dataset value or empty ps                      - display all processes running